Quick answer

 Why does the coolant light come on then go off?

-Coolant may be near the minimum mark, moving in the tank, or there may be an intermittent sensor or wiring fault.
+Coolant may be near the minimum mark, moving in the expansion tank, or there may be an intermittent sensor or wiring fault.

 Should I top up coolant straight away?